-Her music is a unique blend of folk, blues jazz and soul.
-Over an interesting blend of chords, are catchy hook filed melodies, strummed out with unique rhythms.
-Many of the songs messages deal with self identity, healing and searching for peace and love in the face of extreme adversity.
+Her music is a unique blend of folk, blues, jazz and soul.
+She uses an interesting blend of chords to strum up hook filled melodies, driven by powerfully unique rhythms.
+Many of the songs messages deal with self identity, healing, searching for the true authentic self, love and empowerment - all in the face of transformation and adversity.

-Nadia High has performed for audiences at the Harlem Music Festival (Harlem.
+Her music is steadily building a very loyal following of true music lovers.
+She’s performed for audiences at the Harlem Music Festival (Harlem.
 N.Y.)
 WinterFolk and Blues Festival (Toronto, Canada), and Urban Folk Salon (Toronto, Canada) Harlem Farmers Market, Free Candy (Brooklyn, N.Y.), NAMA (New Amsterdam Association of Association, N.Y.
-(Harlem, N.Y.), The Bitterend N.Y., The Fuse (Toronto, Canada), GLAD Bookstore -Phoenix Camp Fundraiser, BASM (Black Speculative Arts Movement Festival) U of T (Toronto), Girls Rock Camp as well as several private artist salons and events throughout Toronto and N.Y.
+(Harlem, N.Y.), The Bitterend N.Y.
+The Fuse (Toronto, Canada), GLAD Bookstore -Phoenix Camp Fundraiser, BASM (Black Speculative Arts Movement Festival) U of T (Toronto).
+Nadia has facilitated songwriting workshops for Girls Rock Camp, and has been featured at private artist salons throughout Toronto, Montreal, Los Angeles and N.Y.

-"Armchair Revolution" was followed by the intense production of "Compromise Falling."
-The song's video will begin filming in early January 2020.
+"Armchair Revolution" was followed by the intense production of her second single, "Compromise Falling."
+The song's video will begin filming in late September of this year.